hackolade/docs/Studio/Userdefinedcustomproperties.md

 &nbsp;

+The values you record in custom properties are stored in the model file and are naturally exposed in documentation, JSON Schema (in full and extended compliance), Excel exports.

+&nbsp;

 The location of the JSON configuration files depends on your environment:

 \- If you use the browser application, you can download template files from *Tools \> Options \> Custom Properties*.
 You can then edit those files and (re-)load them into the application.